getsentry/sdk-measurements/docs/README.md

 The following environment variables can be used in the tests:

 * `SENTRY_DSN` - Sentry DSN that points to a local relay-compatible ingestion endpoint.
 Can be used as a sink when sending events from the SDK.
-* `STATSD_HOST` - Hostname (IP address is also allowed) a local Statsd server, where you can send custom metrics from your test.
+* `STATSD_HOST` - Hostname (IP address is also allowed) of a local Statsd server, where you can send custom metrics from your test.
 * `STATSD_PORT` - Port of the Statsd server.